xmas7/food-lookup-demo-rails/README.md

 ```
 dash-api\Dash.Terraform\modules
 ```
-Once you have `Function App` up and running, you can import the OpenAPI definitions into Postman to test them out.
+Once you have `Function App` up and running, you can import the OpenAPI definitions into Postman to test them out. <br/>

+e.g. Dash Cards API
 ```
 dash-api\Dash.Terraform\modules\cards-service\open-api-cards.yaml
 ```